New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Introduction

-The reported observables can be grouped into two sets: $b\to s \mu^+\mu^-$ observables that include only muons, called as lepton-flavour dependent (LFD) observables, and the other known as lepton-flavour-universality violating (LFUV) observables that involve both muons and electrons.
-The set of LFD observables contains several angular observables including the so-called $P_5^{\prime}$ anomaly \cite{Descotes-Genon:2013vna,Descotes-Genon:2013wba}, first observed by the LHCb collaboration in the angular analysis of the $B^0\to K^{\ast0}\mu^+\mu^-$ decay \cite{Aaij:2013qta,Aaij:2015oid}, later measured by Belle \cite{Abdesselam:2016llu,Wehle:2016yoi}, and more recently by ATLAS \cite{Aaboud:2018krd} as well as CMS collaboration \cite{Sirunyan:2017dhj}.
-LHCb \cite{Aaij:2015oid} and ATLAS \cite{Aaboud:2018krd} measurements for the angular observable $P_5^{\prime}$ in the low dimuon invariant mass-squared range ($4.0\le q^2\le 6.0$ GeV$^2$) indicate $\approx 3.3\sigma$ \cite{Aebischer:2018iyb} discrepancy with respect to the SM prediction.
-Similarly, Belle results deviate by $2.6\sigma$ \cite{Wehle:2016yoi} from the SM in the $4.0\le q^2\le 8.0$ GeV$^2$ bin, whereas CMS measurement is found to be consistent with the SM expectation within $1\sigma$ \cite{Sirunyan:2017dhj}.
-Very recently \cite{Aaij:2020nrf}, LHCb collaboration has updated results for the angular observables with 4.7 fb$^{-1}$ of data, where for the $P_5^{\prime}$ observable, a local discrepancy of $2.5$ and $2.9\sigma$ is reported in the $[4, 6]$ and $[6, 8]$ GeV$^2$ bins, respectively.
-Adding to LFD observables, LHCb has also observed the branching fractions of the $B\to K\mu^+\mu^-$ \cite{Aaij:2014pli}, $B\to K^{\ast}\mu^+\mu^-$ \cite{Aaij:2014pli,Aaij:2013iag,Aaij:2016flj}, and $B_s\to \phi\mu^+\mu^-$ \cite{Aaij:2013aln,Aaij:2015esa} decays to be on the lower side compared to their SM estimates.
+In addition, more LFD observables such as the branching fractions of the $B\to K\mu^+\mu^-$ \cite{Aaij:2014pli}, $B\to K^{\ast}\mu^+\mu^-$ \cite{Aaij:2014pli,Aaij:2013iag,Aaij:2016flj}, and $B_s\to \phi\mu^+\mu^-$ \cite{Aaij:2013aln,Aaij:2015esa} decays are found to be on the lower side compared to their SM estimates.
 These LFD observables, while being sensitive to NP \cite{Altmannshofer:2008dz,Bobeth:2011nj,Matias:2012xw,DescotesGenon:2012zf,Matias:2014jua}, can not establish the NP case unambiguously because of the involvement of the hadronic uncertainties originating from the different long-distance effects, in particular from form factors, power corrections, and charm resonances \cite{Khodjamirian:2010vf,Khodjamirian:2012rm, Lyon:2014hpa,Descotes-Genon:2014uoa,Capdevila:2017ert,Blake:2017fyh}.
 Therefore, without having additional data or a complete and reliable calculations of the hadronic uncertainties there remains a possibility to explain the currently observed LFD anomalies with more conservative assumptions on the involved hadronic contributions \cite{Jager:2012uw,Jager:2014rwa,Ciuchini:2015qxb,Ciuchini:2016weo,Bobeth:2017vxj}.